Vehicle Checks Reporting for Managers

 To quickly refine the view, you can filter to a specific hierarchy group or vehicle, a specific date range, or a specific check state (i.e. Pass, Fail, Moved without Check).

 Exporting a check

 Click on the ‘Actions’ button, and select CSV Export (Checks).
 Based on the current date selection within your page, all performed checks will be exported as a .CSV file.

-The summary bar at the bottom of the page summarises key information regarding the records shown within the table.
-The date range spans what has been selected within the calendar, where the ‘Records’ indicates the total number of rows of information found between these date stamps.
-‘Vehicles’ shows the total number of individual vehicles within the time period.
+Once you have applied various filters, the summary bar at the top of the page summarises key information regarding the records shown within the table.
 ‘Total checks’ is the sum of the total number of checks performed by a user; this will be the sum of the passed and failed.
 ‘Not checked’ provides the total number of records where a check has not been submitted for a vehicle.
 E.g if there are 5 vehicles that did not submit a check for 5 days within the specified date, then this would be 25 ‘Not checked’ records.
 ‘Moved without check’ provides the total number of vehicles that did not submit a check before the vehicle moved within the page.